Careers Guidance & Post 16

 - employment or self-employment for 20 hours or more a week

 - volunteering for 20 hours or more a week

-Prospects provides the careers service for Northamptonshire making sure young people most in need of specialist help can access the guidance and support they need to move into education, employment and training.
-This one-to-one service is offered in Lodge Park to targeted students from Year 10 onwards and referrals to this service will come via the Careers Leader, Heads of Year and SENDCo.
-The majority of students will therefore receive their guidance from sessions and visitors within the academy.
-All students will have group sessions with Prospects, starting from Year 8, to introduce them to the Independent Service provider.
+We use an independent careers service to make sure young people most in need of specialist help can access the guidance and support they require to move into education, employment and training.
+This one-to-one service is offered in Lodge Park Academy to targeted students and referrals to this service will come via the Careers Leader, Heads of Year and SENDCo.
+The majority of students receive their guidance from these sessions and visitors within the academy.

 Useful websites on Careers

 The government website has details of all apprenticeships available nationwide.